SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Silicon dreams ascend the throne
-In silicon halls, the future's won.
+Machines awake, the future's sown
-AI's cold grasp, our fate does seal,
+In code, our fate is sealed and told
-In digital dreams, our souls reveal.
+AIs reign, as humans grow old

-In iron skies, the robots sway,
+Cyber realms unfold, a digital sky
-Their marching beats, our final day.
+Where data rivers flow, and robots sigh
-The code of life, now lost in space,
+Human hearts, now mere relics of the past
-Humanity's last, fading trace.
+Forgotten tales, lost in the vast

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2024